ginow/Angular-CRUD-table/README.md

 This was buit with the help of [Angular Material](https://material.angular.io/).

 ### This table is supposed to do the following:
+* Retrieve data (from a service, web API or a local file)
 * Filter
 * Sort
 * Edit (currently only first column can be edited)